 Emergency ResponseMilitary

-How to set up a emergency response communication network for ensuring crisis connectivity
+How to set up an emergency response communication network to ensure crisis connectivity

 All field operators— military personnel or emergency response workers—need numerous things to accomplish their mission.
 They require physical access to supplies, the ability to monitor their teammates, and the establishment of a main supply route (MSR).
 These operators also rely on communication to stay informed during dynamic situations, ask for assistance, get the latest orders, and have situational awareness of their environment and surroundings.